 What is special about the palace’s design

 The palace is located at the foot of a valley surrounded by high ground.
-Thanks to this topography, the entire building is protected by mountain arches shaped as tortoise shells, which provide excellent defence during fierce wars.
+Thanks to this topography, the entire building is protected by mountain arches shaped like tortoise shells, which provide excellent defense during fierce wars.
 After more than a hundred years of existence, all the furniture in the mansion has remained as it was on the first day, creating curiosity for all those who come to discover it at least once in their lives.

 Although there is a combination of three cultures in one architecture, many people have said that the dwelling is extremely harmonious, flexible and rhythmic, similar to a unified block.
 Moreover, despite being an elaborate work on an area of up to 3000m2, the mansion is not as massive as many people imagined as it is composed of small plots bearing rustic features of popular architecture.
-The design based on the principle of low interior and high external architecture makes the overall villa closer to the surrounding landscape.
+The design is based on the principle of low interior and high external architecture, which makes the overall villa closer to the surrounding landscape.

 Particular architecture of the 2-storey building with the rows of houses are aligned close together to form a harmonious block